Messi and Ronaldo could come to Mexico or MLS, claims Liga MX president | Goal.com

 Could a MLS-Liga MX merger happen?

-The two leagues have been in talks for years over a merger, though MLS commissioner Don Garber said in December that such a move was "a long way away."
+The two leagues have been tipped for a merger for years, though MLS commissioner Don Garber said in December that such a move was "a long way away."

 FIFA president Gianni Infantino backed the plan in a news conference last week saying: "I think the potential in the United States and Mexico is enormous, each country by itself.